ArcaneEngineer/ECS-tutorials/part6.md

 const HULL_HEIGHT = 34; // <--- moved
 ```

-Directly below those, let's put our general purpose functions (or functions that don't qualify as either ECS or component-related) together in one place, directly below the above `const`ants:
+Directly below those, let's put our general purpose functions (or functions that don't qualify as either ECS, component-related, or systems) together in one place, directly below the above `const`ants:

 ```
 //--- General purposes functions ---//